kktec/gsheets/README.md

 NOTE:
 The building feature is provided to allow simple data dumps and is NOT intended to be used where fancy reporting is needed.
-The older feature, ExcelFile, can be used to provide some of this but there is no intent to further build on this.
+The older feature, ExcelFile, can be used to provide some of this but there is no intent to further build on this. _This will change with v0.4.1 which will support styling_.

 It assumes a simple grid on the specified worksheet, by name or index, originating at a specified startRowIndex (default is 0) and columnIndex (default is 0).
 If no worksheet is specified, the first will be used.